IMIO/docker-authentic/README.md

 * Sometimes, you need to init data multitimes (into container) with command :

-  sudo -u hobo hobo-manage cook /etc/hobo/recipe.json
+  sudo -u hobo hobo-manage cook /etc/hobo/settings.d/recipe-wca.json sudo -u hobo hobo-manage cook /etc/hobo/settings.d/recipe-wcu.json

-* Go to http://local.example.net with you favorite browser, an admin account is setup, username is "admin" and password is "password" (without the quotes).
+* Go to http://agents.wc.localhost with you favorite browser, an admin account is setup, username is "admin" and password is "password" (without the quotes).

 ### Development